 The topic for 2022 will be announced soon!
 To receive updates, please sign up by completing this R3 Participation Interest Form.

 In 2021, we kicked-off MAE’s initiative to read, reflect, and relate (R3) with each other on critical evaluation topics.
 In this inaugural year, we invited and learned from two top scholars in the area of Indigenous-led evaluation and Decolonization work (Feb and Mar), followed by a members-only session in April.
 The goals of the 2021 R3 sessions were to:

-In January, participants are invited to dive into the literature, reading the following scholarly works:
+In January, participants read and reflected on the following scholarly works: